-- 1. The value of the Property is at 16 June 2022 based on the Manager's assessment of the most recent independent valuation (or at cost as at the purchase date where purchased within the last 12 months).
-The Manager reviews the valuation of Property on at least a quarterly basis and the Manager's valuation assessment is supported by the independent valuations received for each Property. - In the case of the Awatere based land, the Manager's valuations are supported by the latest independent valuations which includes an "as is" and "as mature" valuation as the land is under development.
-The unit price recognises incremental increases in the value for the land under development as it reaches maturity, for which our valuation policy is described below under the heading property development projects. - In the case of the Hope, Nelson based land, the fund adopted a value that represents its current rental potential per the lease terms, and a portion of the open market value that is available to the fund at the end of the lease.
+- 1. The value of the Property is at 31 July 2024 based on the Manager's assessment of the most recent independent valuation (or at cost as at the purchase date where purchased within the last 12 months).
+The Manager reviews the valuation of Property on at least a quarterly basis and the Manager's valuation assessment is supported by the independent valuations received for each Property: - For the Awatere based land, the Manager's valuations are derived from the latest independent valuations. - For the Hope, Nelson based land, the fund adopted a value that represents its current rental potential per the lease terms, and a portion of the open market value that is available to the fund at the end of the lease.
 In this period, the fund's returns will therefore comprise both rental income and an assessed portion of the open market value that could be realised in the future.
 Periodic valuation reports will also reassess the open market value and any adjustment will be recognised as valuation evidence requires. - For Hawke's Bay based land and buildings, the Manager's valuation is derived from the latest independent valuation. - For Mahana, Nelson based land and buildings, the Manager's valuation is derived from the latest independent valuation. - For the orchard in Kerikeri, the Manager's valuation is supported by the latest independent valuation which includes an "as is" and "as mature" valuation as the land is under development.
 The unit price recognises incremental increases in the value for the land not yet fully mature.
-The returns associated with this property comprise lease revenue and a recognition of the gain in value of the Kiwifruit vines as they reach maturity. - For Waimea West Hops, the Manager's valuation is supported by the latest independent valuation, which includes an "as is" and "as mature" valuation as the land is under development.
-The returns associated with this investment relate to the gain in value of the underlying hops plant as they reach maturity and any dividends received. - The key terms of each of the material contracts related to the Property of the Wholesale Portfolio can be found in section 10.0

-Other Material Contracts of this document. - 3.
-Waimea West Hops Limited is part of a grower co-operative (New Zealand Hops Limited) which markets, distributes and sells hops on behalf of growers.
+The returns associated with this property comprise lease revenue and a recognition of the gain in value of the Kiwifruit vines as they reach maturity. - For Waimea West Hops, the Manager's valuation is supported by the latest independent valuation, which includes an "as is" and "as mature" valuation as the land is under development or not yet mature.
+The returns associated with this investment relate to the gain in value of the underlying hop plants as they reach maturity and any dividends received. - For the orchards in the Bay of Plenty and Far North, the Manager's valuation is supported by the latest independent valuation which includes an "as is" and "as mature" valuation as the land is under development.
+The unit price recognises incremental increases in the value for the land not yet fully mature.
+The returns associated with this property comprise lease revenue and a recognition of the gain in value of the avocado trees as they reach maturity. - For the Southland dairy land and buildings, the Manager's valuation is derived from the latest independent valuations. - For the Rolleston logistics warehouse the Manager's valuation is derived from the latest independent valuation. - 2.
+The key terms of each of the material contracts related to the Property of the Wholesale Portfolio can be found in section 10.0 Other Material Contracts of this document. - 3.
+Waimea West Hops Limited owns shares in a grower co-operative (New Zealand Hops Limited) which markets, distributes and sells hops on behalf of growers.
 New Zealand Hops Limited enters into separate contracts (typically rolling 2 year contracts) with end customers in New Zealand and internationally.
 Waimea West Hops Limited owns a proportional shareholding in New Zealand Hops Limited that reflects its total harvest volumes. - 4.
-Debt ratio is calculated as net debt divided by total assets.
+Debt ratio is of Waimea West Hops Limited and is calculated as net debt divided by total assets as per information in financial statements for Waimea West Hops Limited for the year ended 31 December 2023.